- Common Cold in Babies

 - Swollen lymph nodes under the armpits, back of the head and on the neck

 Your baby is going to be restless and may stay awake due to the stuffy nose.
 Feeding will also become a problem.
-Since your baby will not be able to blow his/her nose, you will have to clean the mucus.
-Your baby will find it difficult to breathe through the nose and that will make the baby irritable.
+Since your baby will not be able to blow his nose, you will have to clean the mucus.
+Your baby will find it difficult to breathe through the nose and that will make him irritable.